Glamping 101: Plan an Epic Outdoor Getaway

 • Glamping Tents: The most iconic glamping structure is the canvas tent.
 It’s big enough for a bed, a few chairs, and sometimes a wood stove, but you usually have to do your cooking and washing outside or in a main bathhouse.
 Safari tents are bigger and often divided into multiple rooms with more headspace.

 • Yurts: Yurts originated in Mongolia.
 They are round, wooden-framed structures with a domed roof and fabric walls.
 Luxurious yurts can have electricity, kitchens, private bathrooms with hot showers, and sleeping lofts with comfortable beds, while more rustic yurts provide a bed and other essentials for camp life.
-Lots of state and national parks are using yurts to expand their accommodation options for campers.
+Many state and national parks are using yurts to expand their camping accommodations.

 • Tipis: Tipis are closer to traditional tents than other glamping structures.
 They are usually small, which makes them easy to heat and cool.
 They will often include a bed and a few other pieces of furniture.